Birds nesting in chimneys

 WHAT TO DO NEXT

-From the end of August through to March a sweep can remove the nest – this involves specialist equipment and can be quite time consuming depending of the size and material.
+From the end of August through to March a sweep can remove the nest – this involves specialist equipment and can be quite time consuming depending on the size and material.
 A CCTV inspection is carried out to ensure that all the debris has been cleared.
-Finally a smoke test is performed to confirm the correct draw is available to the fire.
-A successful test means that there is a smooth combustion in your fireplace or stove, with the nest no longer serving as an obstruction.
+Finally, a smoke test is performed to confirm the correct draw is available to the fire.
+A successful test means that there is a smooth passage for the products of combustion to evacuate freely, with the nest no longer serving as an obstruction.

 “I’LL BE BACK”